 The balance of the account will be paid to the primary beneficiaries upon the account owner's death.
 If all primary beneficiaries die before the account owner, the balance in the account will be paid to the contingent beneficiaries.
 If a beneficiary dies before the account owner, that individual's portion will be distributed on a pro-rata basis to the remaining beneficiaries within the same category (primary or contingent).
 If an individual is listed as both a primary and contingent beneficiary, the beneficiary will be designated as a primary beneficiary.
-If percentages are not assigned, or the total percentage for a category is greater than 100 percent, the beneficiaries within that category will share equal portions.
-If the total percentage for a beneficiary category is less than 100 percent, the remaining percentage will be divided equally among the beneficiaries within that category.
+If percentages are not assigned, or the total percentage for a category is greater than 100 percent, the beneficiaries within that category will be divided equally among the beneficiaries within that category.